 What does John 7:17 mean?

-The phrasing used here by Jesus is unmistakable; He literally says, "If any man is willing to do His (God's) will, he shall know…" While Satan tempts man with limited knowledge based in disobedience (Genesis 3:5), we are meant to obtain true knowledge through obedience.
-Jesus essentially turns His era's assumed relationship between knowledge and morality backwards.
+The phrasing used here by Jesus is unmistakable; the Greek word order corresponds to, "If anyone is willing the will His [God's] to do, he will know.
+Satan tempts man with limited knowledge based in disobedience (Genesis 3:5).
+But we are meant to obtain true knowledge through obedience.
+Jesus turns His era's assumed relationship between knowledge and morality backwards.
 Ancient philosophers frequently held that morality was something produced by knowledge.
-Under that assumption, moral behavior and the ability to do "good" was based on whether or not a person understood moral and philosophical truths.
+Under that assumption, the ability to do "good" was based on a person's understanding of moral and philosophical truths.
 Only those who could understand could obey, they thought.
 In other words, misunderstanding causes disobedience, per ancient philosophy.According to Christ, disobedience causes misunderstanding.
-Rather than knowledge of the truth leading to obedience, Jesus claims that whether or not a person is willing to obey God is what affects their ability to learn the truth!
+Rather than knowledge of the truth leading to obedience, Jesus claims that whether a person is willing to obey God is what affects their ability to learn the truth!

 This general idea is echoed elsewhere in Scripture, both by Jesus and others (John 18:37; Romans 1:18–20; Hebrews 11:6).
 In fact, Jesus laid the groundwork for this idea when preaching in Capernaum, after feeding the thousands (John 6:29).
 The fact that Jesus was noted to be sinless (Hebrews 4:15), even by many of His own critics (John 8:46), demonstrates how a person's spiritual life says a great deal about their knowledge (or ignorance) of God's Word.